reedjones/deity/README.md

 # DEITY
 Summon a deity to chat with mystics, magicians, aliens, and demons.
-LLM trained on esoteric and occult texts
+LLM trained on esoteric and occult texts.

 ### TODO